quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part66_Kernel-based_Fu.md

 :p What are kernel functions and their role in memory-based methods?
 ??x
-Kernel functions \( k(s, s_0) \) assign weights based on the distance or similarity between states.
+Kernel functions $k(s, s_0)$ assign weights based on the distance or similarity between states.
 In LWR, these weights determine how much influence each example in memory has on a query state.
 The function can be a Gaussian radial basis function (RBF), among others. x??

 ---